Res Hall Electricity Reducation Challenge

 Each year, Champlain College residential halls compete to reduce electricity usage.
-The winner of the competition is determined by the hall that has the largest percentage reduction of electricity over baseline consumption, as well as the highest rate of participation invarious eventson campus and within the residence halls.
+The winner of the competition is determined by the hall that has the largest percentage reduction of electricity over baseline consumption, as well as the highest rate of participation in various events on campus and within the residence halls.
 The aim of this competition is to raise student awareness regarding electricity conservation and related behaviors in Champlain College residence halls — a skill that students will carry with them wherever they live in the future.
 The Challenge is a collaborative project between Sustain Champlain and Residential Life.

 WHO'S WINNING?
-CHECK OUT THE SCORES, UPDATED EACH MONDAY OF THE CHALLENGE
+CHECK OUT THE SCORES, UPDATED THE FIRST DAY OF EACH WEEK OF THE CHALLENGE

 How is the winner calculated?